Search

-The UVA Micrographic Surgery and Dermatologic Oncology fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and approved by the American College of Mohs Micrographic Surgery and Cutaneous Oncology (ACMS).
-Successful completion of the fellowship qualifies you for membership in the ACMS, in addition to accreditation by the ACGME that will be necessary for future board certification in Mohs Surgery.
+The UVA Microscopic Surgery and Dermatologic Oncology fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and approved by the American College of Mohs Microscopic Surgery and Cutaneous Oncology (ACMS).
+Successful completion of the fellowship qualifies you for membership in the ACMS in addition to accreditation by the ACGME that will be necessary for future board certification in Mohs Surgery.
 We train one fellow each year.

-Four fellowship-trained Mohs surgeons are on the UVA Department of Dermatology faculty (all trained by different programs/directors).
+Two fellowship-trained Mohs surgeons are on the UVA Department of Dermatology faculty (all trained by different programs/directors).
 The faculty instruct the fellow in all aspects of Mohs micrographic surgery, including the indications, limitations, and applications of the procedure.
 The fellow will obtain experience in the repair of surgical defects resulting from Mohs surgery, with instruction provided in reconstructive dermatologic surgery, including skin flaps and grafts.
 In addition to Mohs surgery, the fellow will be instructed in the general principles involved in the management of various cutaneous neoplasms, both common and rare.
-Our fellowship also provides background for cosmetic and other dermatologic procedures with exposure to the principles of aesthetic repairs as well as direct experience in various cosmetic procedures as desired including the use of Botox, filler, pulse dye laser and IPL.
+Our fellowship also offers training in cosmetic and other dermatologic procedures, providing exposure to the principles of aesthetic repair and hands-on experience with a variety of cosmetic treatments, as desired.
+These include Botox, fillers, pulsed dye laser, and IPL.
+Our cosmetic dermatologist also serves as a faculty member for the fellowship.
 More in depth exposure to other cosmetic procedures can be arranged depending on the fellow’s interest.

-Mohs surgery is performed daily, generally starting between 7 and 8:30 am depending on the clinic.
+Mohs surgery is performed daily, generally starting at 8:00 am depending on the clinic.
 Follow-up patients and new consults are seen during the late morning or early afternoon while additional Mohs layers are taken, and reconstructions are begun.
 Other minor surgeries are done in the afternoon.
 The primary focus of teaching is on Mohs surgery and reconstruction.
-We perform over 3500 Mohs cases each year, and each fellow will participate in over 1000 of those cases.
 The fellow will be exposed to all types of cutaneous tumors – predominantly basal and squamous cell carcinoma as well as melanoma- but also rarer malignancies such as atypical fibroxanthoma, dermatofibrosarcoma protuberans, Merkel cell carcinoma, extramammary Paget’s disease, and others.

 The fellow’s training also includes extensive training in frozen section histopathology including appropriate laboratory techniques, mapping and processing of tissue specimens, the use of various stains including H&E and toluidine blue, as well as the actual preparation of frozen sections to be microscopically examined during Mohs surgery.
-The fellow will begin training by learning to cut and stain Mohs slides with proficiency, so when they finish their training they can start and certify their own lab and teach their own laboratory technician.
+The fellow will begin training by learning to cut and stain Mohs slides with proficiency, so when they finish their training, they can start and certify their own lab and teach their own laboratory technician.
 The fellowship training will qualify you to obtain a CLIA certificate for a high complexity laboratory.
 Our offices employ technicians who have been cutting Mohs sections for over 20 years.
-We use both Tol-blue and hematoxylin and eosin staining for Mohs.
 Typically, the fellow will interpret the frozen sections for each case and commit their interpretation on the Mohs map.
 This is followed by instruction by the attending at the microscope with the fellow reviewing the cases.

 We have a strong relationship with the Departments of Plastic and Maxillofacial Surgery, Otolaryngology, Pathology, Radiation Oncology and Ophthalmology.
 There is an emphasis on using a multidisciplinary approach in the management of difficult cutaneous neoplasms, including appropriate staging and adjuvant care.